 According to Genesis 5, there were a number of men who lived at least 900 years.
 Today, however, even with modern medicine, people don’t live to even 120.
 This raises the question as to the validity of the ages indicated in the fifth chapter of Genesis.

-On page 77 of his book, Archer indicates that some people believe that time may have been calculated differently during the early history of humans.
+On page 77 of his previously-cited book, Archer indicates that some people believe that time may have been calculated differently during the early history of humans.
 But, he notes that “this could only have been the case if the planet Earth revolved more rapidly around the sun then than it does now.
-By definition a year is reckoned as the time necessary for the earth to revolve around the sun.”
-On the other hand, if it is assumed that, for some reason, the ages of the men need to be divided by 10 or 12 to make them equivalent to what would be a relatively long lifespan today, several of the men would have been only six or seven years old when they began fathering children – a biological impossibility at such a young age.
+(Note that, by definition, a year is reckoned as the time necessary for the earth to revolve around the sun.)
+So, is there evidence that the earth’s rotation around the sun has slowed considerably since the first humans inhabited the earth?

-Another explanation is discussed by Geisler and Howe on pages 39-40 of their book.
+Another explanation regarding the extraordinarily long lives of early humans is discussed by Geisler and Howe on pages 39-40 of their aforementioned book.
 They state that some people believe the names that are mentioned “represent family lines or clans that went on for generations before they died out.”
-However, for the following reasons, Geisler and Howe don’t think this explanation makes sense:
+However, for the following reasons, Geisler and Howe do not think this explanation makes sense:

 First, some of these names (e.g., Adam, Seth, Enoch, Noah) are definitely individuals whose lives are narrated in the text. . . .
 Second, family lines do not “beget” family lines by different names.
 Third, neither do family lines “die,” as each of these individuals did. . . .
 Fourth, the reference to having “sons and daughters” . . . does not fit the clan theory.